mootools/mootools-core/Docs/Element/Element.md

 #### Returns:

-* (*mixed*) Returns false if if tag is not a 'select', 'input', or 'textarea'.
+* (*mixed*) Returns false if if tag name is not 'select', 'input', or 'textarea'.
 Otherwise returns the value of the Element.

 #### Examples: